Emily Care Boss

 Emily Care Boss is an indie roleplaying game designer, theorist and publisher.
 She was a foundational member of The Forge, an early leader in the indie role-playing game movement and is considered the creator of the American Freeform genre of roleplaying games, which combine indie RPG principles and mechanics with Nordic freeform and American chamber live action role-playing techniques.
-Her game, Under My Skin was winner of the Audience Choice Award at Fastaval 2009.
 She has been referred to as the "Dean" of the North American school of structured freeform game design.

 Career

 Emily Care Boss got involved with role playing games while at college in the 1990s, playing Ars Magica using a shared world setting created by friends.
 She credits talking with other users at the Forge Forums during the early 2000s with helping her to get involved in design and self-publishing.
 Her first game Breaking the Ice was published in 2005.
-In 2009 and 2010 she published two volumes of RPG Zine, which stood for "Role Playing Girl".